Prologue: Ivy's Hero

 Daryl shook his head.
 “This should never have happened.”

-“I agree,” Scott said with a nod.
+“I agree.”
+Scott nodded.
 “We have an all-out hunt for the hunters.
 Take no one alive.”

 Daryl looked the man in the eyes.
-“Have the Elders agreed to it?”
+“Have the elders agreed to this?”

 “They have,” Scott affirmed.

-He was pretty sure he could get his brothers as well.
+He was pretty sure he could get his brothers involved as well.